rocketeers/docs/II-Concepts/Tasks.md

 ?>
 ```

 Classes aren't automatically registered with Rocketeer so you'll need to do that manually.
-You can either do so via the config file, in the `tasks.custom` array :
+You can either do so via the config file in the `tasks.custom` array:

 ```php
 'custom' => array(